Pipeline APIs - Large Universe¶

 Important

 All pipeline functionalities on Blueshift are based on daily data.
 It does not make sense, therefore, to call the pipeline computation (pipeline_output, see below) more than once a day.
-Also, requesting result from a pipeline on day t will carry out all computation based on data till previous day (t-1), to ensure no look-ahead bais.
+Also, requesting result from a pipeline on day t will carry out all computation based on data till previous day (t-1), to ensure no look-ahead bias.

 The return value from the pipeline_output